 - State of knowledge on the co-occurrence, intersection and differences between forms of, and responses to, violence against women and their children (completed October 2015).

-- Violence against women: Additional analysis of the Australian Bureau of Statistics' Personal Safety Survey (completed October 2015).
+- Prevalence and incidence of violence against women.
+Australian Bureau of Statistics Personal Safety Survey 2012 (completed October 2015).

 - Media representations of violence against women and their children (Project in partnership with Our Watch; completed June 2016).

 - Change the Story: National framework for the prevention of violence against women and their children (Project in partnership with Our Watch and VicHealth; completed November 2015).

 - Advocacy for safety and empowerment: Good practice and innovative approaches with Aboriginal women experiencing family and domestic violence in remote and regional Australia.

 - What does it take?
 Developing informed and effective tertiary responses to violence and abuse for women and girls with disabilities in Australia.

 - National mapping and meta-evaluation outlining key features of effective "safe at home" programs that enhance safety and prevent homelessness for women and their children who have experienced domestic and family violence (completed May 2016).